aws-amplify/amplify-backend/test-projects/seed-poc/README.md

 1. The file might be in couple of different formats/schemas.
 2. Must be accomplished through file representation of outputs.
 Programmatic access to client config can't be used to infer presence - it's typed as superset.

+### How do we smuggle API schema into seed functionality?

+We seem to have a chicken and egg problem when it comes to generating API client.

+1. Schema definition resides in `data/resource.ts` file, but nothing prevents customer to move it somewhere else.
+2. Schema definition seems to be required input to correctly type `V6Client` and this must be available at compile time.
+3. There doesn't seem to be a way to use `amplify_outputs.json` to achieve this, MIS seems to be input to runtime behavior not to compilation or syntax support.

+Therefore it seems that seed DX should be redefined in such a way that customer provides schema through import statements.